David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Underutilization Causes Scheduler To Produce Inefficient Hardware
 The [recursive, memoized scheduler](#recursive-memoized-scheduler-with-latency-matching) can produce suboptimal hardware for common schedules that have underutilization.
-Scheduling the sequence language program will demonstrate this issue:
+Scheduling the sequence language program will demonstrate this issue.
+This example is a 1D stencil with a width of 2 pixels.

 ![Problematic Underutilized Seq Program](stencil_1d/problems/stencil_seq.svg "Problematic Underutilized Seq Program")